JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20210427.md

 - 1 measure, from the Orcas Island SD, is advertised as a Replacement Capital Projects / Technology Levy.
 - 1 measure, from the Edmonds SD, is a Capital Projects Levy for new building construction and building maintenance.
 This is the largest levy this election at $180M.
 - 10 of the school districts did not allow pro/con arguments for a voters' guide or pamphlet.
-- 1 school district (Orcas Island SD) allowed pro/con arguments for the voters' pamphlet - but only pro arguments were gathered and published.
+- 1 school district (Orcas Island SD) allowed pro/con arguments for the voters' pamphlet - but only pro arguments were assembled.
 - 1 county (San Juan), out of the 8 counties with school measures, created a voters' pamphlet.
 Voters' pamphlets usually have both pro and con arguments and rebuttals for each measure.
 San Juan County was only able to gather pro arguments for all of its measures. <br> [San Juan County Voters' Pamphlet for the April 27th 2021 Election](https://www.sanjuanco.com/DocumentCenter/View/22545/FINAL---2021-April-Special-Local-Voters-Pamphlet?bidId=)